Managing Females – A Dog's First Litter

-First time mommas are a hand full, mostly because they can’t call their mom and ask if this is normal!
-Most do well, but with a little care, we can make first litter moms as effective as an older mom in puppy care.
+First time mommas are a handful, mostly because they can’t call their mom and ask if this is normal!
+Most do well, but with a little care, we can help first-litter moms be as effective as an older mom in puppy care.

-45% of the losses with females happen in first time moms, but most breeders rarely loose a puppy with any mom, because they know the issues they face and prevent them!
-First time moms are young and need reassurance.
-A puppy’s eyes are not open and they do rooting behavior to find the nipple, but first time moms don’t realize a puppy isn’t positioned to eat – older moms will tuck them.
+45% of the losses with females happen in first-time moms, but most breeders rarely lose a puppy with any mom because they know the issues they face and prevent them!
+First-time moms are young and need reassurance.
+A puppy’s eyes are not open; they do use rooting behavior to find the nipple, but first-time moms don’t realize a puppy isn’t positioned to eat – older moms will tuck them.
 You can help them find the nipple and get a full tummy.
 Not eating goes with puppies getting cold.
-Once chilled, females will do “Bitch culling” and set the puppy aside not knowing what else to do.
+Once chilled, females will resort to “bitch culling” and set the puppy aside, not knowing what else to do.

 - Take the puppy away and warm them up.
-Feed warm electrolytes with glucose the first feeding, then Breeders' Edge® FOSTER CARE™ to help warm them up.
+Feed warm electrolytes with glucose the first feeding, then feed Breeders' Edge® Foster Care™ to help warm them up.

-- If Mom isn’t happy – puppies die!
-Whelping box (MagnaBox Whelping Box) location is vital for first time moms and it needs to be where mom is most comfortable.
+- If mom isn’t happy, puppies die.
+Whelping box location is vital for first-time moms; it needs to be where mom is most comfortable.
 Move new moms 2 weeks before expected date of delivery and get her comfortable with the whelping area.
-Recent case: Owner put a house dog and first time mom into the kennel whelp area when she came into labor – 11 puppies born.
-She lost 3 in 24 hours and 3 more looked like they were “going south” (owners words).
-We moved the whelp box to the breezeway between the house and garage and fed the puppies one time with Foster care milk replacer for energy and warmed them up with hot water bottle in a cardboard box.
-Gave mom back the puppies once warm and the owner made sure all puppies found the nipple several times a day.
-Mom was comfortable and did fine from that point on – 8 puppies are now 3 weeks old and doing well.
+Recent case: Owner put a house dog and first-time mom into the kennel whelp area when she came into labor – 11 puppies born.
+She lost 3 in 24 hours and 3 more looked like they were “going south.”
+We moved the whelp box to the breezeway between the house and garage and fed the puppies one time with Foster Care Milk Replacer for energy and warmed them up with hot water bottle in a cardboard box.
+Gave mom back the puppies once warm, and the owner made sure all puppies found the nipple several times a day.
+Mom was comfortable and did fine from that point on.

 - Good mothers raise daughters that are good mothers.
 If their mom was a good mother, they get it by 48 hours and need little monitoring after that.
 If their mom was not a good mother, the first week is monitoring and assurance until they get it right.

-- Breeders' Edge® OXY-MATE™ PRENATAL vitamins help moms give their puppies as many red blood cells as possible when they are born.
-We want puppies born fighting to live, anemic puppies we are fighting to save.
+- Breeders' Edge® Oxy Mate™ Prenatal vitamins help moms give their puppies as many red blood cells as possible when they are born.
+We want puppies born fighting to live, not anemic puppies we are fighting to save.

-- Red raspberry leaf extracts eases labor by soothing the cramping of ligaments that happen before birth and between contractions.
-Cramping pain wears moms out and tired moms do not mother well!
-Used by the Indians, raspberry leaf extract makes first time moms better mothers!
-Use liquid (1tbs/gal of water) for 3 weeks before whelping or just give Breeders' Edge® OXY-MATE™ PRENATAL , it contains Raspberry leaf extract.
+- Red raspberry leaf extract eases labor by soothing the cramping of ligaments before birth and between contractions.
+Cramping pain wears moms out and tired moms do not mother well.
+Raspberry leaf extract makes first-time moms better mothers.
+Use liquid (1 tbs/gal of water) for 3 weeks before whelping or just give Breeders' Edge® Oxy Mate™ Prenatal, as it contains raspberry leaf extract.

 - Pheromones have been used to calm, but tend to take days to take effect and have not stopped issues with nervous mothering.
 They are a help with loud noises and stress.
 We have used them with kennel remodeling to calm mothers and with thunder storms that scare dogs.
 They have been helpful in both these situations, but worth a try if moms are anxious over sounds in the environment.

-Most moms have little or no problems, but first time moms have many issues we can help with.
-Manage moms for prevention of issues with prenatal vitamins and identify puppies not doing well and take steps to correct the issue.
-First time moms can’t call their mom and ask if this baby is OK – you are that go to person.
-Use prenatal vitamins to ease mom into milking while monitoring babies for tummies that are full and having them warm is always a win for you and for the puppy!
+Most moms have little or no problems, but first-time moms have many issues we can help with.
+Manage moms for prevention of issues with prenatal vitamins, and identify puppies not doing well and take steps to correct the issue.
+First-time moms can’t call their mom and ask if this baby is OK – you are that go-to person.
+Use prenatal vitamins to ease mom into milking, and monitor babies for tummies that are full and warm.
+This is always a win for you and for the puppy!